GraysonHoward/ReimbursementTracker/README.md

-# Project 1
+# Reimbursement Tracker

-## Overview
+## Project Description

-You will be creating a REST API for an expense reimbursement system.
-The system will will allow the company to track expenses and analyze spending.
-You will design the entities.
-You have two entities.
-Employee and Expense.
+Create a REST API for an expense reimbursement system.
+The system allows a company to track expenses and analyze spending.
+The core functionality revolves around two entities: Employee and Expense.

 ## Timeline of deliverables
 - TUE 4/19